 Culture and Traditions in Dubai

 The glittering city of Dubai is one of seven Emirati states that make up the United Arab Emirates.
-The official and predominant religion in Dubai is Islam, a religion that promotes modesty of dress.
-With that said, Dubai is a lot more multicultural and diverse than most places within the Middle East, owing to its large expat population and its presence as an international business hub.
-You can walk down the street in Dubai and hear about ten different languages.
-To be honest, I saw very few Emiratis during my time in the city.
+The official and predominant religion in Dubai is Islam.
+This is a religion that promotes modesty of dress.

-To an extent, the climate during the specific time of year that you visit Dubai is going to have some impact on your choice as to what to wear in Dubai but since the temperatures here rarely dip below 15 degrees Celsius, even in the winter months, you’re definitely not going to need to don the fluffy hats and winter clothes on your Dubai itinerary.
+To an extent, the climate during the specific time of year that you visit Dubai is going to have some impact on your choice as to what to wear in Dubai.
+However, the temperatures here rarely dip below 15 degrees Celsius, even in the winter months!
+As such, you’re definitely not going to need to don the fluffy hats and winter clothes on your Dubai itinerary.

 December to February